makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     the well-trained GPT2-small
   * contrasted with the behavior displayed by scale-dependent metrics such as the Frobenius norm (not shown) and the Spectral norm
-  * This also reveals why α ^ performs unusually in Table 2
+  * This also reveals why α^ performs unusually in Table 2
   * The PL exponent α behaves as expected, and thus the scale-invariant α metric lets us identify potentl poorly trained models
-  * It is the Scale Collapse that causes problems for α ^ (recall that the scale enters into α ^ via the weights log λ max)
+  * It is the Scale Collapse that causes problems for α^ (recall that the scale enters into α^ via the weights log λ max)
 * Figure 7b plots α versus the depth (layer id) for each model
   * The deficient GPT model displays two trends in α, one stable with α ~ 4, and